9dots/9dots.io-pages/Orf0usp.md

 # Day 1

 ## Lesson Overview
-Using the design thinking process, students will create a cardboard crane powered by littleBits.
-The lesson will begin by establishing that the goal for students is to lift weights from the floor up to their desks using limited supplies.
-Students will define the problem and then begin to generate solution ideas.
-Students will begin to prototype their ideas using littleBits, cardboard, string, tape, paper clips, and a straw.
+Using the design thinking process, students create a cardboard crane powered by littleBits.
+The lesson begins by establishing that the goal for students is to lift weights from the floor up to their desks using limited supplies.
+Students define the problem and then begin to generate solution ideas.
+Students begin to prototype their ideas using littleBits, cardboard, string, tape, paper clips, and a straw.

 ## Setup